gustafGitHub/RiboTimes/README.md

 PathToOutput = "/Path to RiboTimes folder/RiboTimes/data/"
 ```

+### Input and output files

+These files are described in the document User Guide.docx found in the /documentation folder in
+the repository.

 3. Run the code

 Most of the code is written in C++, so the code written in R is a wrapper to run this code.